AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 1. Configure persistent memory as local SSDs and attach the local SSDs to instances.

-    For more information, see [t1986683.md\#](/intl.en-US/Instance/Instance type families/Memory optimized instance families/Configure the usage mode of persistent memory.md).
+    For more information, see [Configure the usage mode of persistent memory](/intl.en-US/Instance/Instance type families/Memory optimized instance families/Configure the usage mode of persistent memory.md).

 2. Use disk performance test tools to test the performance of the local SSDs.